Echarde History, Family Crest & Coats of Arms

 Early Origins of the Echarde family

 The surname Echarde was first found in Lincolnshire, where they held a family seat from very early times.

 Important Dates for the Echarde family

 This web page shows only a small excerpt of our Echarde research.
-Another 197 words (14 lines of text) covering the years 1150, 1154, 1189, 1273, 1379, 1787, 1636, 1697, 1679 and 1695 are included under the topic Early Echarde History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1150, 1154, 1189, 1273, 1379, 1787, 1636, 1697, 1679 and 1695 are included under the topic Early Echarde History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Echarde have been found, including Hatchard, Hachard, Atchard, Achard and others.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Echarde, or a variant listed above to cross the Atlantic and come to North America were : P. Achard, who sailed to Louisiana in 1719; Michael and Joseph Achard, who came to Philadelphia, Pa. in 1796; and A. Achard, who arrived in San Francisco, Cal. in 1850..